 The choice that Evan made was before the time called for action.
 Whether Evan Pugh (“the noblest of men”) had made the decision when he was a boy or whether it had been an innate God-given attribute or whether he made that choice in manhood is unknown, but the choice had been made somewhere, sometime before the “fire in the hole” actually occurred.
 Ready for the moment there was no hesitation of what is right or what is wrong, he sprinted for the moment itself.
 With it he lived up to his own creed and died without hesitation when he could have escaped.
 His Welsh heritage was not lost, but saved forever in the action that he chose on April 21, 1893 when the Silver Bow #2 Mine caught fire in Butte, Montana!

 The collection contains about 15,000 negatives documenting Butte's rich history.
 The Archives will be the permanent, publicly accessible home for the photographs and negatives.

 C. Owen Smithers, Sr., was one of Montana's most prestigious professional photographers.
 Born in Kalispell, Smithers came to Butte in the 1920s.
 He captured fleeting moments of bustling Butte life.

 For 50 years he documented historical events with his camera: Butte sporting events and banquets, breweries and bars, mortuaries and gas stations, rodeos and roller coasters and presidents and paupers, among other events and personalities.
 The collection includes images of house fires, mining operations, the city’s ever-evolving streetscapes and historical pieces of Butte that have long been lost to time.

-The Smithers photographic collection is unparalleled in scope.
 Over the next year, the Archives will catalogue, preserve and digitalize the collection so it can be made available to the community, scholars and historians.